breadnone/STween/README.md

 Extensions : can be chained to both main and helper apis.

-- AsCoroutine
+- AsCoroutine : Waiting for a tween instance to finished in a coroutine.
-- AsTask
+- AsTask : Awaiting asynchronously(async/await) a tween instance.
-- next
+- next : Tween chaining via fluent interface.
-- delay
+- delay : Adds a delay to a queue.
-- styleLerp
+- styleLerp : Interpolates the IStyle (.style) interface members of a visualElement.
-- lerpThis (float, int, Vectors, Quats, Matrix4x4, Rect)
+- lerpThis (float, int, Vectors, Quats, Matrix4x4, Rect) : Directly interpolates a value of certain types.
-- moveThis
+- moveThis : Moves a gameobject/visualElement/ui
-- scaleThis
+- scaleThis : Directly scales a gameOobject/visualElement/ui.
-- rotateThis
+- rotateThis : Rotates a gameObject.
-- widthThis
+- widthThis : Sets the width of a visualElement(uitoolkit)
-- heightThis
+- heightThis : Sets the height of a visualElement(uitoolkit)
-- sizeThis
+- sizeThis : Sets the delta size of a RectTransform
-- colorThis
+- colorThis : Interpolates the color of a gameobject/visualElement/ui
-- moveByTag
-- scaleByTag
-- rotateByTag
+- moveByTag : Moves a gameobject after finding it in the scane by it's tag.
+- scaleByTag : Scales a gameobject after finding it in the scane by it's tag.
+- rotateByTag : Rotates a gameobject after finding it in the scane by it's tag.
-- lerpMaterial
+- lerpMaterial : Interpolates a shader property of a material.
-- audioFadeIn
+- audioFadeIn : Fades in effect of an AudioSource.
-- audioFadeOut
+- audioFadeOut : Fades out effect of an AudioSource.
-- audioFadeGlobalIn
+- audioFadeGlobalIn : Fades in effect for the static singleton AudioListener.
-- audioFadeGlobalOut
+- audioFadeGlobalOut : Fades out effect for the static AudioListener.
-- sliderUI
+- sliderUI : Interpolates the slider value.

+There are lots more APIs that aren't too common internally but they're exposed and ready to use so you can just take a peek at the written code documentations/summaries in the scripts.

 Note :
 All extensions related to VFXGraph are disabled by default due to Unity requires to install HDRP package to use VFXGraph.
 Uncomment the extension and the namespace in SlimTween -> Scripts -> STweenExtended.cs

 This lib is inspired by the legendary LeanTween, thus you can see lots of similarities in the naming convention.